 At FHL, we are committed to communicating clearly and honestly both internally and externally.
 FHL seeks to educate and raise awareness of important ESG issues to effect genuine and positive change for our stakeholders, communities and the world.
-We use external social media platforms responsibly, whilst being clear, honest and respectful of others.
-We expect Suppliers to:
+We use external media platforms responsibly, whilst being clear, honest and respectful of others.

+We expect our Suppliers to:

-- Refrain from unprofessional, disrespectful, harassing, defamatory, discriminatory and prohibited activity on social media platforms that may adversely impact upon FHL; - Not act or speak on behalf of FHL, represent themselves as FHL, or express any views attributable to FHL unless expressly authorised to do so by FHL.
+- Refrain from unprofessional, disrespectful, harassing, defamatory, discriminatory and/or prohibited activity on all media platforms that may adversely impact upon FHL; - Not to act or speak on behalf of FHL, represent themselves as FHL, or express any views attributable to FHL unless expressly authorised in writing to do so by FHL.

 The signing of this Code is a commitment from the Supplier to FHL that they will supply goods and/or services in accordance with this Code.
+We may, from time to time, ask the Supplier to provide evidence of their compliance with this Code.